bitExpert/.github/profile/README.md

 ## We support Open-Source

-Besides using Open Source solutions for our daily business we contribute to Open Source projects and maintain our own Open Source tools.
-Our employees can use their Learn&Grow time budget to contribute to any Open Source project they like.
+Besides using Open-Source solutions for our daily business we contribute to Open-Source projects and maintain our own set of Open-Source tools.
+Our employees can use their Learn&Grow time budget to contribute to any Open-Source project they like.

 ## We support Community

 We activly support the software development community.
 We help organize meetups like the [PHP UG Frankfurt Meetup](https://www.phpugffm.de) or the [PHP UG Metrolpolregion Rhein-Neckar Meetup](http://www.phpugmrn.de).
-We also happily provide our office space for local meetups and had a lot of fun hosting the [PHPUnit Code Sprint](https://phpunit.de/code-sprints/september-2019.html) back in 2019.
+We also like provide our office space for local meetup gatherings and had a lot of fun hosting the [PHPUnit Code Sprint](https://phpunit.de/code-sprints/september-2019.html) back in 2019.
 If you think we can help, contact us!

-Besides that, once a year we organize [unKonf](https://www.unKonf.de) an unconference focussing on web development & software development topics.
+Once a year we organize [unKonf](https://www.unKonf.de) an unconference focussing on web development & software development topics.
 We usually have about 120 nerds in our office for an awesome day of learning.

+Also, we love to share our thoughts and experiences in our [blog](https://blog.bitExpert.de).
+Go check it out!

 ## We are hiring